ibm-cloud-architecture/refarch-eda/README.md

 * Processing event streams to derive real time insight/intelligence
 * Providing communication for event driven microservices

-With an event backbone providing the connectivity between the capabilities, we can visualize a reference event driven architecture as below.
+With an event backbone providing the connectivity between the capabilities, we can visualize a reference Event Driven Architecture as below.

 <img src="docs/hl-arch-refa.png" width="1024px">